 Any other special needs (like a wheelchair or service animal).

-We will check to see if your appointment is for a service that’s covered.
+We will check to see if you are with [CCO Name] and if your appointment is for a service that’s covered.
+You will get more information about your ride within 24 hours.
+You will get information about your ride request in a way you choose (phone call, email, fax).

 Pick up and drop off.
 You’ll get the ride company or driver’s name and number before your appointment.
-Your driver will pick you up at your scheduled time.
+Your driver will contact you at least 2 days before your ride to confirm details.
+They will pick you up at your scheduled time.
 Please be on time.
 If you are late, they will wait for 15 minutes after your scheduled time.
 That means if your ride is scheduled for 10 a.m., they will wait for you until 10:15 a.m.

 We will drop you off for your appointment at least 15 minutes before it starts.